leviettuan/GLBP/README.md

 We release two tools in this repository.
 The first tool "training.exe" is used to train your bark image dataset.
 The second is a testing tool that classifies a bark image based on a pre-trained model.

+Firstly, you divide your dataset into two subsets.
+The traing set is used to train our model that uses Gradient Local Binary Pattern (GLBP) to encode the local texture of image.
+The images in the test set are not includes in training set.

+Then, You can point the training dataset folder for the training tool, and run the testing tool to classify all the images in the testing set.
+For more information about these tools, see the below video.

 Screenshot & Demo Video
 -----------------------